softfire-eu/softfire-eu.github.io/docs/mon-tutorial.md

 $ mkdir Definitions
 ```

-now we need to create the necessary files.
+Then you need to create the necessary files.

 ```
 touch TOSCA-Metadata/TOSCA.meta